geocolon/Map-API-07-02-2018/README.md

 # WebSocket messenger
 I created this project to understand how to use socket.io, I wanted to create an instant messenger app.
-I made this app with a React and Redux frontend and programmed a Node MongoDB server with passport authentication.

 This is an application uses WebSocket (Socket.io) technology to create a person to person(s) instant messenger web app.
 The frontend is powered by React, Redux, Socket.io client.
 The server is a NodeJS Express server, using MongoDB and Passport for creating an account.